 The stories in this display date from WWII to present day and include officers and enlisted, women and men, from all branches of the US Armed Services.

-I created the exhibit and presentations to highlight the many different people and the many different backgrounds of people who serve(d) our country, as well as to illustrate ways we use food to communicate.
+I created the exhibit and presentations to highlight the many different people who serve(d) our country, as well as to illustrate ways we use food to communicate.

-Each of these packages sends the message, “I love you.
-I miss you,” and each family conveys their love, longing and even humor in their own unique way, often using foods- especially foods the reflect their heritage or region – to express their feelings.
+Each of these packages carries within it the message, “I love you.
+I miss you,” and each family conveys their love, longing and even their humor in their own unique ways, often by using foods that also reflect their traditions, heritage and region.

-I am working on expanding the scope of the project to span the history of the US, back as far as the Revolutionary War.
+I am working on expanding the scope of the project to go back as far as the Revolutionary War.
 If you have any family stories that might help with this, please get in touch, I would love to hear your stories.

 This Care Package Story Project exhibit is currently on tour to military bases, VA hospitals, USOs, VFWs, and American Legions across the country, and overseas.